Summer reading with 3D glassesWritten by Subby Szterszky

 With that in mind, here’s a short list to augment your summer reading, written by a bunch of people who are long gone.
 Some wrote as Christians, some didn’t, but their words continue to resonate and influence.

-The twin foundational pillars of Western civilization are Judeo-Christian ethics and Ancient Greek philosophy, the two often intertwining for better or worse.
+The twin foundational pillars of Western civilization are Judeo-Christian theology and Ancient Greek philosophy, the two often intertwining for better and for worse.
 Plato, together with his teacher Socrates and pupil Aristotle, stands at the pinnacle of Classical Greek thought.
 His dialogues, the greatest of which is the Republic, can challenge modern readers while also showing us where many of our cultural ideas came from.
 For a shorter introduction to Plato, try the Symposium.